seamile/jsonfmt/README.md

 **jsonfmt** is a powerful tool for pretty-printing, querying and conversion JSON documents.

+It can not only convert data formats such as XML, YAML, TOML, CSV, but also convert JSON into classes or structures in many programming languages, such as: Python, C, Cpp, C-Sharp, Rust, Java, JavaScript, Kotlin, Go, Swift, etc.

 It is as powerful as [jq](https://github.com/jqlang/jq), but easier to use.